Pterosaur Eyewitness

 Gitmo, Cuba, “Dinosaur”

 Patty Carson was only a small child, when she and her brother saw a Rhamphorhynchoid pterosaur in clear daylight, at the Guantanamo Bay military station in eastern Cuba, around 1965.
 Note that in 1971, a U.S. Marine, Eskin C. Kuhn, also saw two very similar creatures in clear daylight.
 He used the word “pterodactyl.”
 Both Carson and Kuhn, fortunately, are talented artists and have sketched what they observed.
+It seems these two persons observed the same species of ropen.

 sketch of the two pterosaurs observed by Eskin Kuhn in Cuba